 - Your goal is to always be perceived as a reputable and trusted expert in your industry.

-- You may want to include your email address or prompt them to message you for more information regarding your posts (not necessary for every post because the goal of LinkedIn is to be trusted and reputable; not sales-y).
+- You may want to include your email address or prompt them to message you for more information regarding your social media posts (not necessary for every post because the goal of LinkedIn is to be trusted and reputable; not sales-y).

 - Share success stories about your happy investors and borrowers.